emidwate/oxido/README.md

 Don't forget to place your API key in .env file, otherwise it won't work!

-The program works in a simple way, the content of the article is downloaded from tresc_artykulu.txt file in the articleContent.js and passed to openAIQuery.js where as a prompt it is given give to ChatGPT as a prompt and the response is awaited, which will appear in artykul.html
+The program works in a simple way, the content of the article is downloaded from tresc_artykulu.txt file in the articleContent.js and passed to openAIQuery.js where as a prompt it is given to ChatGPT and a response is expected, which will appear in artykul.html